wejdeneHaouari/mini-project-hyperledger/README.md

 correspondingly issue and validate vaccine on the ledger.
 Our next task is to examine this smart contract.

-Open a new terminal in the `fabric-samples` directory and change into the pfizer folder to act as the pfizer developer.
+Open a new terminal in the `mini-project-hyperledger` directory and change into the pfizer folder to act as the pfizer developer.
 ```
-cd vaccine-verification/organization/pfizer
+cd vaccine-application/organization/pfizer
 ```
 You can then view the smart contract in the `contract` directory using your chosen editor (example vscode):
 ```